bodaay/HuggingFaceModelDownloader/README.md

 ## Features
 - Nested File Downloading of the Model
 - Multithreaded downloading of large files (LFS)
+- Filter Downloads, specic LFS models files can be specified for downloading (Usefull for GGMLs), saving time and space
 - Simple utlity that can used as library easily or just a single binary, all functionality in one go file and can be imported in any project
 - SHA256 checksum verification for LFS downloaded models
 - Skipping previsouly downloaded files